-- Do you observe diffusion? - Is it faster or slower than that observed in other two activities?
+- Do you observe diffusion? - Is it faster or slower than that observed in the activities 4 and 5?

 From activities 4, 5, and 6 it is clear that solids and liquids diffuse into liquids and gases diffuse in to gases.
+Diffusion is the movement of a liquid or gas from an area of higher concentration to an area of lower consentration.
+The particles will rise until they are evenly distributed.